 Since I have come home from the Holy Land the experience of the sea of Galilee has deepened my experience of Adoration.
 During Adoration now, I feel like I am at the centre of the sea of Galilee,in that space that Jesus enjoyed with his disciples or maybe at times on his own,praying to God His Father.

-At the centre of the lake I am removed from the shore of the outside world and although i have an onward journey to make when I leave Adoration(just like Jesus did as his boat drew nearer to the other side of the lake where more crowds awaited him) I absorb the preciousness of my time here.
+At the center of the lake I am removed from the shore of the outside world and although i have an onward journey to make when I leave Adoration(just like Jesus did as his boat drew nearer to the other side of the lake where more crowds awaited him) I absorb the preciousness of my time here.

 Also when I say the Rosary now,the images of the places associated with the mysteries come into my mind and it is brought to life.
 My visit to the Holy Land has brought scripture and the Rosary to life.